WJ714/Bridginggap-flux/README.md

 # Structure of the repository
 # Two turtorials are included:
-1. get started with FLUXNET2015 data
+1. get started with FLUXNET data
 2. REddyProc

 # FLUXNEX2015